ledenev/RepData_PeerAssessment1/PA1_template.md

-# "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1

 Let's start with loading of libraries needed to this project.